entrity/stackedit-computer-vision/papers-read/Detail/From 3D Scene Geometry to Human Workspace.md

 **Task**: human-centric understanding of scene.
 Use "affordances," defined as opportunities for physical interactions.

-Given a scene,
+Given a scene, predict all possible actions that are consistent with the scene geometry.
+Use poses instead of semantic categories like "sittable" or "touchable."

 Working with indoor scenes.
 Scene geometry is represented as voxel-based Manhattan world.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0NjUzNTY2NDksLTE3NTQ0Mjc0MTFdfQ
-==
+eyJoaXN0b3J5IjpbLTQ1NzE4OTExMiwtMTc1NDQyNzQxMV19
 -->